You are not alone!

 Are you parenting a child whose earlier life included abuse or neglect, or pain from medical procedures or undiagnosed illnesses?
 Do you suspect your child has attachment problems?
 Have you tried several different parenting techniques, consulted counselors or doctors and have a nagging suspicion that you’ve yet to find what’s really wrong?
 Or has your child has already received the diagnosis of RAD, PTSD, trauma, anxiety disorders or developmental trauma?
 The most important healing agent for your child is YOU!
 ATN is here to support you, help you find the resources in your area, and to connect you with other parents traveling this journey.
 Remember, you are not alone!

-- Visit our sections on understanding Attachment and Trauma to get a better foundation of the causes and symptoms of these disorders.
+- Start by visiting our sections on understanding Attachment and Trauma to get a better foundation of the science and the theory behind trauma-based disorders, especially in children

-- Sign up for an ATN Online Support Group of your choice and reach out — you will find experienced therapeutic parents there to help you.
+- Sign up for an ATN Online Support Group .
 (Support groups are exclusive to ATN members.)

 - In crisis?
 Email or call us for more support.